holyhao/Baidu-Dogs/README.md

 - Take 20% of the labeled data for validation.
 Refer to [divforValidation.py](preprocessing/divforValidation.py).

 ## Base Model
-- [VGG19](models/vgg19.py) for deep feature extraction,which is provided in keras models.
+- [VGG19](models/vgg19.py) for deep feature extraction, which is provided in keras models.
+- [InceptionV3](models/InceptionV3) for deep feature extraction, which is provided in keras models.
 - Softmax for classification.

 ## Evaluate